ctu-mrs/ctu-mrs.github.io/docs/90-software/cpp/00_cpp_good_practices.md

  2. [Debugging C++ programs with GDB](https://ctu-mrs.github.io/docs/software/gdb.html)
  3. [Profiling C++ programs for optimization](https://ctu-mrs.github.io/docs/software/profiling.html)

-If you spot any errors, don't understand something or have ideas for improevments, feel free to contact me at `matous.vrba (at) fel.cvut.cz`.
+If you spot any errors, don't understand something or have ideas for improvements, feel free to contact me at `matous.vrba (at) fel.cvut.cz`.

 ## Dynamic memory management